 Sotrovimab 1000 mg in 100 mL 0.9% sodium chloride or 5% dextrose by intravenous infusion over 1 hour as soon as possible after randomisation.

-Randomisation part K:

-Eligible patients (patients ≥18 years old) may be randomised in a 1:1 ratio to one of the arms listed below.

-No additional treatment

-Molnupiravir 800 mg twice daily for 5 days by mouth.

-Randomisation part L (UK only):

-Eligible patients (patients ≥18 years old) may be randomised in a 1:1 ratio to one of the arms listed below.

-No additional treatment

-Paxlovid (nirmatrelvir/ritonavir) 300/100 mg twice daily for 5 days by mouthk,.

-Randomised allocation of treatment for influenza (UK only)
+Randomised allocation of treatment for influenza

 In addition to receiving usual care, eligible patients with confirmed influenza A or B infection will be allocated treatment(s) using a central web-based randomisation service (without stratification or minimisation).
 A factorial design is used such that eligible patients may be randomised simultaneously to one or more of the study treatment arms (depending on location and infection).
 The doses in this section are for adults (see Appendix 3 for paediatric dosing).
-Study treatments do not need to be continued after discharge from hospital unless otherwise specified.
+Region-specific exclusions, including those related to age, pregnancy or breastfeeding, are given in Appendix 6.

-Randomisation part G: (UK only)
+Randomisation part G

-Eligible patients (≥12 years old with or without SARS-CoV-2 co-infection) may be randomised in a ratio of 1:1 to one of the arms listed below.
+Eligible patients (with or without SARS-CoV-2 co-infection) may be randomised in a ratio of 1:1 to one of the arms listed below.

 No additional treatment

-Baloxavir marboxil 40mg (or 80mg if weight ≥80kg) once daily by mouth or nasogastic tube to be given on day 1 and day 4k.
+Baloxavir marboxil 40mg (or 80mg if weight ≥80kg) once daily by mouth or nasogastric tube to be given on day 1 and day 4.

-Randomisation part H: (UK only)
+Randomisation part H

-Eligible patients (any age, with or without SARS-CoV-2 co-infection) may be randomised in a ratio of 1:1 to one of the arms listed below.
+Eligible patients (with or without SARS-CoV-2 co-infection) may be randomised in a ratio of 1:1 to one of the arms listed below.

 No additional treatment